RAF Metfield: Royal Air Force use

-Current use
+Post-war

-Metfield was not used by the Air Ministry after the Second World War ended and for years it sat abandoned and empty.
-In 1964 and 1965, the airfield and support buildings were sold to private individuals.
+RAF Metfield was not used by the Air Ministry after the Second World War ended and for years it sat abandoned and empty.
+In 1964 and 1965 the airfield and support buildings were sold to private individuals.

-Metfield was returned to agricultural use; however, the site of the bomb dump explosion could be seen for many years as a water-filled lake.

-When the lake was cleaned out, all types of discarded equipment was found, including several unexploded bombs.
-Indeed, ordnance that was tossed into the air during the bomb dump explosion has been found over the years in the fields surrounding Metfield.
-Pieces of metal from the exploded bombs has been found scattered over the area to the present day.
+The former airfield was returned to agricultural use; however, the site of the bomb dump explosion could be seen for many years as a lake.
+When it was drained and cleaned out, all types of discarded equipment were found, including several unexploded bombs.
+Ordnance that had been tossed into the air in the bomb dump explosion was found over the years in the fields surrounding Metfield.
+Pieces of metal from the exploded bombs are still found scattered over the area.

-In the late 1960s the main runways, taxiways and parking aprons were mostly torn up or turned into single lane agricultural roads.
+In the late 1960s the main runways, taxiways and parking aprons were mostly torn up, with some turned into single-lane agricultural roads.

-Sadly, very little evidence of the airfield can be seen today.
-Only a few brick buildings, deteriorating Quonset (Nissen) huts, and some concrete aircraft taxiways remain.
+Only a few brick buildings, deteriorating Quonset (Nissen) huts, and some concrete aircraft taxiways remain to indicate that there had been an airfield there.